 The most effective grass disease control in Colorado is to maintain proper lawn care cultural practices, such as proper lawn mowing techniques, the use of organic lawn fertilizers, proper lawn watering (deep and infrequent watering), core aeration, and avoiding the use of all lawn chemicals.

-Necrotic Ring Spot on lawns is a common disease that affects grass.
+Necrotic Ring Spot is a common disease that affects lawns and grass worldwide.
 This lawn in Boulder Colorado was one of the worst cases of NRS and it took 2 years to repair this lawn.